dedsylva/EVE/README.md

 ------
 The way to do it is pretty simple, and it is implemented with this app.
 You just take a picture, fill some informations about the image (your age, sex, location of the photo taken) and we have about 92% of precision in less than a minute.
-There are ways to improve this results, if you use a dermatology photo (one way implemented by the Health DedsBot is by having a microscopic.
+There are ways to improve this results, if you use a dermatology photo (one way implemented is having a microscopic.

 ## Breast cancer
 ------